tiangolo/issue-manager/README.md

 * `remove_label_on_comment`: True.
 If someone adds a comment after you added the label, it will remove the label from the issue.
 * `remove_label_on_close`: False.
 After this GitHub action closes the issue it would also remove the label from the issue.
+* `reminder`: None.
+No reminder will be sent unless explicitly configured.

 ### Config in the action